๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 A blue sky with an orange-roof skyline and a big dome sticking out.

-I spent almost two weeks in Northern Italy and here, I share practical travel tips on taking a trip there.
+I spent a fantastic two weeks in Italy and here, I share amazing things to do and tips to optimize your trip itinerary.
 This post covers:

 • ๐Ÿ—“๏ธ 2 different optimized itineraries